abocchieri/abocchieri.github.io/publications.md

   A public Ariel simulated observations dataset for developing data reduction pipelines in exoplanetary atmosphere.
 Submitted to _RAS Techniques and Instruments (RASTI)_.

 - Zak, J., & al. (2025).
-  PLATOSpec’s first results: planets WASP-35b and TOI-622b are on aligned orbits, and K2-237b is on a polar orbi.
-Accepted in the _The Astronomy & Astrophysics journal_. ([doi.org](https://doi.org/10.48550/arXiv.2508.10145))
+  PLATOSpec’s first results: planets WASP-35b and TOI-622b are on aligned orbits, and K2-237b is on a polar orbi. _The Astronomy & Astrophysics journal_. ([doi.org](https://doi.org/10.1051/0004-6361/202556115))

 - Zak, J., Boffin, H., **Bocchieri, A.**, & al. (2025).
-  Ten Aligned Orbits: Planet Migration in the Era of JWST and Ariel.
-Submitted to _The Astronomical journal_. ([doi.org](https://doi.org/10.48550/arXiv.2505.20516))
+  Ten Aligned Orbits: Planet Migration in the Era of JWST and Ariel. _The Astronomical journal_. ([doi.org](https://doi.org/10.3847/1538-3881/ae071b))

 - Kokori, A., & al. (2025).
   ExoClock Project IV: A Homogeneous Catalogue of 620 Exoplanet Ephemerides for the Ariel Space Mission.
-Submitted to _the Astronomical journal_.
+Accepted by _the Astronomical journal_. ([doi.org](https://doi.org/10.48550/arXiv.2511.14407))

 - Zak, J., Boffin, H., Sedaghati, E., **Bocchieri, A.**, & al. (2024).
   Stellar obliquities of eight close-in gas giant exoplanets. _The Astronomy & Astrophysics journal_. ([doi.org](https://doi.org/10.1051/0004-6361/202452171))